 - 19. The Commission, Scottish Water and the partners will abide by the following operating principles - 20.
 To work with the principle of making decisions by consensus arrived at by compromise - 21.
 To respect the working principles and values of each of the partners, with the Commission acting on behalf of the owners: the Scottish Ministers, the elected representatives of the Scottish People. - 22.
 To support the principles of the access legislation and multi-user access (taking account of Partners' reasonable commercial requirements) - 23.
-To ensure that any activities undertaken by them conform to Scottish Executive policies stated or implicit in the Scottish Forestry Strategy. - 24.
-To encourage an inclusive recreation experience.
-Why is this repeated? - 25.
-To abide by the terms and spirit of this agreement and aim to resolve issues amongst the partnership. - Comment: And what happens if one partner contravines the spirit of the partnership who arbitrates - 26.
+To ensure that any activities undertaken by them conform to Scottish Government Executive policies stated or implicit in the Scottish Forestry Strategy and/or any other appropriate legislation or strategy. - 24.
+To encourage an inclusive recreation experience. - 25.
+To abide by the terms and spirit of this agreement and aim to resolve issues amongst the partnership. - 26.
 To work through the partnership in delivering the access and recreation activities while minimising the potential impact on the other's interests. - 27.
-To be open with the exchange of relevant and timely information as allowed for under any relevant legislation in respect to commercial or private or business sensitive issues. - 28.
-Promote community participation and explore opportunities for joint action, publicity and communications.
+To be open with the exchange of relevant and timely information as allowed for under any relevant legislation in respect to commercial or private or business sensitive issues. - Promote community participation and explore opportunities for joint action, publicity and communications.